turtle-dog/turtle-dog.github.io/_posts/2020-3-8-new-horizons-hype.md

 <div style="text-align:center"><img src="https://www.pigeon.cafe/images/city_moment.jpg" style="width:80%"></div>

-I don't think that Happy Home Designer-esque building customization will make an appearance in New Horizons, but I really wish they would.
+I don't think that Happy Home Designer-esque building customization will make an appearance in New Horizons, but I really wish it would.
 I loved customizing the look of cafes, restaurants, and shopping centers (inside and outside!) and watching villagers interact with my designs.
 It would be a dream come true if we could do this in New Horizons - having the option to construct a building, decorate it with some sort of budget and minimum requirements, and have my villagers interact with it once it was completed.
 I CRAVE THIS!

 One other thing that I would love to see make a comeback is morning aerobics from Animal Crossing Gamecube.
 It was such a fun event and would give me a good excuse to get up in the morning, which I am absolutely terrible at doing consistently.
 Plus, there's something so refreshing about listening to radio calisthenics.
 I might start doing them myself...